 Introduce Yourself and tell us how you got the idea of Shavebox?

 My name is Osama Qureshi, and I am the Co-Founder at Shavebox.
-I came up with this innovative idea when I looked around and witnessed that in today’s world, booking a cab, hotel room, and even a plane ticket is just a click away.
+I came up with this idea when I realized booking a cab, hotel room, or plane ticket is just a click away.
 Immediately, I asked myself why shaving can’t be this easy?

-While living abroad for some time I realized that apart from technology shift, consumers had a wide range of options to choose from within the premium-shaving category all over the world.
+While living abroad I realized consumers had a wide range of options within the premium-shaving category all over the world.
 Unfortunately, in Pakistan consumers have been suffering due to the monopoly of big brands that charge a hefty amount.
 We thought this is where we should come in with Pakistan’s first Shave Club!
 The main aim behind this innovative idea was to bridge the gap and offer high-quality products at an affordable price at the customer’s doorstep without them leaving the comfort of home.

 What are your responsibilities as a business owner?

 To introduce such a new concept to Pakistan, it is a real challenge to keep it this unique and to make the general public understand this idea.
 For this, I am responsible for some of the tasks like: